tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 - A list of domains for which the DoH server is designated

 This information can be retrieved from several different sources.
-The primary source for discovering Designated DoH Server configurations is the NS2 DNS Record
+The primary source for discovering Designated DoH Server configurations is the DOHNS DNS Record
 {{RRTYPE}}.
 This record provides the URI Template of the server and the public obfuscation key for a specific domain.

-When a client resolves a name (based on the order in {{resolution-algorithm}}) is SHOULD issue a query for the NS2 record for any name that does not fall within known Designated DoH Server's configuration.
-The client MAY also issue queries for the NS2 record for more specific names to discover further Designated DoH Servers.
+When a client resolves a name (based on the order in {{resolution-algorithm}}) is SHOULD issue a query for the DOHNS record for any name that does not fall within known Designated DoH Server's configuration.
+The client MAY also issue queries for the DOHNS record for more specific names to discover further Designated DoH Servers.

-Any NS2 record MUST be validated using DNSSEC {{!RFC4033}} before a client uses the information about the designated DoH Servers.
+Any DOHNS record MUST be validated using DNSSEC {{!RFC4033}} before a client uses the information about the designated DoH Servers.

-In order to bootstrap discovery of Designated DoH Servers, client systems SHOULD have some saved list of at least two names that they use consistently to perform NS2 record queries on the Direct Resolvers configured by the local network.
+In order to bootstrap discovery of Designated DoH Servers, client systems SHOULD have some saved list of at least two names that they use consistently to perform DOHNS record queries on the Direct Resolvers configured by the local network.
 Since these queries are likely not private, they SHOULD NOT be associated with user action or contain user-identifying content.
 Rather, the expection is that all client systems of the same version and configuration would issue the same bootstrapping